Vyral/base-template/_drafts/what-should-you-not-do-when-selling-your-home.md

 youtube_code:
 ---

-{% include youtube.html %}Selling your home is an exciting time, but making one of these four critical mistakes could derail the transaction quickly.
-Here’s what you need to avoid.
+{% include youtube.html %}<center>Selling your home is an exciting time, but making one of these four critical mistakes could derail the transaction quickly.
+Here’s what you need to avoid.</center>

 Here are four mistakes that you should avoid when selling your home: